vLeov/php-chess/docs/index.md

 $game->play('b', $game->response());
 ```

 The supervised learning process is all about using suitable heuristics such as king safety, pressure, material or connectivity, among others.
 But how can we measure the efficiency of a given chess heuristic?
 This is where plotting data on nice charts comes to the rescue!

-A live demo is available at https://programarivm.github.io/heuristics-quest/.
+A live demo is available at [Heuristics Quest](https://programarivm.github.io/heuristics-quest/).